kieron/ss-quiz/README.md

 The Nuxt application first takes a difficulty, which is stored in the QuizModule store - this is then used to fetch the questions with the given difficulty, which are also then kept in the store.

-The user clicks through the questions, using the answers to navigate between each one, and if a question isnt answered, a null '' answer is set, due to the timer, I did not add the option to go backwards in questions.
+The user clicks through the questions, using the answers to navigate between each one, and if a question isnt answered, a null '' answer is set.
+Due to the timer, I did not add the option to go backwards in questions.

 At the end of the quiz, the answers are checked against the store, and the appropriate feedback given.